p-rex/PSC2/README.md

 # PSC2
-This is powershell RAT and C2 server.
+Simple powershell RAT and C2 server.
 All features are included in a single php file.

 # System Requirements
 PHP 7.0+